Dricus du Plessis

+Dricus du Plessis (born 14 January 1994), also known by his initials DDP, is a South African professional mixed martial artist.
+He currently competes in the Middleweight division of the Ultimate Fighting Championship (UFC), where he is the former UFC Middleweight Champion.
+He is the first South African to win a UFC championship.
+As of 19 August 2025, he is #1 in the UFC middleweight rankings and as of 7 October 2025, he is #10 in the UFC men's pound-for-pound rankings.
+Outside of the UFC, du Plessis is also the former Welterweight and Middleweight Extreme Fighting Championship (EFC) Champion, and the former Konfrontacja Sztuk Walki (KSW) Welterweight Champion.

 Background

-Du Plessis started training judo at the age of five and eventually drifted to kickboxing at 14.
-Eventually he became a WAKO World Champion in K-1 style kickboxing, but migrated to mixed martial arts after realizing there was no money to be made in kickboxing.
-He attended University of Pretoria where he studied agricultural economics but dropped out during the final year to fully pursue a career in mixed martial arts.
+Du Plessis is an Afrikaner, and was born in Welkom, South Africa.
+Du Plessis began training in judo at the age of five, followed by wrestling at twelve, then kickboxing at fourteen.
+In 2012, at 17 years old, du Plessis became South Africa's first ever medalist at the WAKO World Championships by winning gold in K-1 style kickboxing, but decided to transition to mixed martial arts after realizing there was not as much money in kickboxing.
+Along with martial arts, du Plessis also played rugby throughout his schooling years and has since been a vocal supporter of the Springboks, South Africa's national rugby team.
+He attended the University of Pretoria, where he studied agricultural economics but dropped out during the final year in order to pursue a career in mixed martial arts.

 Mixed martial arts career

-Early career
+Extreme Fighting Championship

-Du Plessis made his professional debut in 2013, amassing an undefeated 4–0 record before facing future UFC veteran and then-EFC Middleweight Champion Garreth McLellan at EFC Africa 33, losing via guillotine choke submission in the third round.
+Du Plessis had three amateur bouts before he made his professional debut in 2013, compiling a 4–0 record before facing future UFC fighter and then-EFC Middleweight Champion Garreth McLellan at EFC Africa 33, losing via guillotine choke submission in the third round.

-In June 2015, Du Plessis made his Welterweight debut at EFC Africa 40 against Dino Bagattin, winning via a second-round rear-naked choke submission.
-After going 3–0 in 2015, Du Plessis faced veteran striker Martin Van Staden at EFC 50 for the vacant EFC Welterweight Championship.
+In June 2015, du Plessis made his welterweight debut at EFC Africa 40 against Dino Bagattin, winning via a second-round rear-naked choke submission.
+After going 3–0 in 2015, du Plessis faced veteran striker Martin van Staden at EFC 50 for the vacant EFC Welterweight Championship.
 Du Plessis won via guillotine choke submission in the third round.
 Du Plessis was later set to defend his title against one of its former holders, Henry Fadipe.
-However, the bout was scrapped when Fadipe encountered issues with his visa.
+However, the bout was cancelled when Fadipe encountered issues with his visa.

-Du Plessis returned to EFC in 2017, defeating Brazilian Mauricio Da Rocha Jr. in a Welterweight contest before facing Yannick Bahati at EFC Africa 62 for the Middleweight Championship.
-Du Plessis won by guillotine choke at 1:30 of the first round, becoming a two-weight class Champion within the promotion.
+Du Plessis returned to EFC in 2017, defeating Brazilian Mauricio Da Rocha Jr. in a welterweight contest before facing Yannick Bahati at EFC Africa 62 for the Middleweight Championship.
+Du Plessis won by guillotine choke at 1:30 of the first round, becoming a two-division champion within the promotion.